 What to drink in Porto

-Since port is named after Porto and it’s one of the country’s most famous exports, you’ve got to know the wine is good here.
+Since port wine is named after Porto and is one of the country’s most famous exports, you know the wine is good here.

 Plus, some of the best Portuguese wines are produced right in the adjacent Douro Valley.

 So, in the drinks department, which is better to visit: Lisbon or Porto?

 No question.
 The winner of the local drink contest between Porto and Lisbon is definitely Porto.